 SEED is a multi-faculty club for Monash students that believe part of a successful career is the ability to create meaningful social impact.
-Empowering students to follow responsible business pathways in both the corporate and non-profit sphere, is at the crux of our purpose.
+Empowering students to follow responsible pathways in both the profit and non-profit sphere, is at the crux of our purpose.
 Not only this, we connect Monash students with like-minded individuals, encouraging them to share ideas and form lasting personal and professional networks.

 WHAT DOES SEED STAND FOR?

 SEED stands for Socio-Economic Engagement & Development.
 While that is a mouthful, SEED is really about taking what we learn at university and applying it in the real world to shape it for the better.
 Our events and projects are at the intersection of entrepreneurship, social impact, and sustainable business.

 SEED was the idea of a Monash economics tutor in 2012 who wanted to create a Microfinance club.
 From then, SEED slowly branched out to become Monash University’s largest social welfare club, winning club of the year in both 2017 and 2018.